jfoucher/jfoucher.com/_posts/2012-04-09-github-tricks-from-stackoverflow.markdown

 layout: post
 title: Git tips from stackoverflow
 tags: [webdev, php, git]
 excerpt: Sometimes git is confusing, and things that should be simple quickly look like magic incantations.
-Here are two such cases
+Here are two such cases.
 hn_like_button: true
 ---